ncatlab/nlab-content/pages/1/3/5/4/24531/content.md

 A _second-order algebraic theory_ is a generalization of the notion of [[Lawvere theory]] to describe algebraic structures with variable binding.

-While single-sorted Lawvere theories are categories with [[cartesian products]] generated from a single object, single-orted second-order algebraic theories are cartesian categories generated from an [[exponentiable object]].
+While single-sorted Lawvere theories are categories with [[cartesian products]] generated from a single object, single-sorted second-order algebraic theories are cartesian categories generated from an [[exponentiable object]].

 ## Examples